OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/vcenter_datastores.rst

 * Choose the image datastore where you want OpenNebula to create the empty datablock.
 * Select Empty disk image.
 * Specify the size in MB of the datablock.
 * Select the disk type (optional).
-You have a full list of disk types in the VCENTER_DISK_TYPE attribute description explained in the :ref:`Operations guide <vcenter_images_operations>`-
+You have a full list of disk types in the VCENTER_DISK_TYPE attribute description explained in the :ref:`Operations guide <vcenter_images_operations>`.
 * Select the bus adapter (optional).
 You have a full list of controller types in the VCENTER_ADAPTER_TYPE attribute description explained in the :ref:`Operations guide <vcenter_images_operations>`.

 .. image:: ../../images/vcenter_vmdk_create_sunstone_1.png